 The Scholarship: Partial Scholarships up to $2,500

-The Application Process: Women-only coding school Hackbright Academy offers need-based scholarships to a limited number of students of their full-time Software Engineering Fellowship each quarter.
+The Application Process: Women-only coding school Hackbright Academy offers need-based scholarships to a limited number of students of their Immersive and Part-Time Software Engineering Programs each quarter.

 The Scholarship: $5,000 off the full program tuition